 Audit Sub-Committee of the Board of Governors Purpose Selectively audits aspects of College activities that contribute to the quality of the student learning experience and to the standards of the College's awards.
 Advises the Board of Governors on issues of academic risk, which the Board may refer to the AC or as otherwise appropriate.
+For example, IT security is extremely important when a programme is blended.
 Ensures that policy and procedures are in place to manage risk and take advantage of opportunities.
 Through its audit activity provides additional assurance to the Governing Body on the effectiveness of existing procedures and processes.
 (Note: Its role is advisory, and it has no authority to initiate, approve or reject College-wide policies).
 In addition, it.
 Advises the Board of Governors on any matter of concern or interest.
 Receives copies of (and comments from the AC on) all external reports on the quality and standards of IBAT College Dublin programmes, including external QA agency reports, and accreditation or reaccreditation reports from awarding and professional bodies.
 Receives, at its discretion, any internal reports of the academic performance of the College, internal departments and/or programmes of study.
 Receives an annual report on quality and standards from the Registrar.
 Proposes an annual schedule of audits.
 Constitution Minimum of five people A Chair, and an independent member nominated by the IBAT College Dublin Board of Governors who is a person of high standing within the Irish or UK higher education community.
 An alumnus of the College.
 Two external members with experience relevant to the programmes offered by IBAT College Dublin and who are of high academic standing.
-Registrar (Secretary) Frequency of meetings: At least three times per year, in advance of a Board of Governors meeting.
-Report to: Board of Governors.
-Receives The AC. reports from THO A.C.
+Registrar (Secretary) Frequency At least three times per year, in advance of a Board of Governors meeting. of meetings: Report to: Board of Governors.
+Receives reports from The AC.